 - State Site ID

 - End Grade Level ID

 Non-Required, but Highly Recommended Fields

 Whether or not a field is required refers to basic, minimal operation of the system.
-With only the required fields your Illuminate installation will work, however, it may not be configured optimally.
-Additionally, beyond minimal functionality and basic reporting, in an Illuminate Student Information (ISI) installation as much data as can possibly be provided should be imported.
+With only the required fields your DnA installation will work, however, it may not be configured optimally.
+Additionally, beyond minimal functionality and basic reporting, in an DnA Student Information (ISI) installation as much data as can possibly be provided should be imported.
 Many non required fields are used in basic reports and compliance reporting.

 - Address 1

 - Address 2

 - Local Site Code